kakaingalu/Test_repo/test_repo/README.md

-This is practice file to test my knowledge in programming
+This folder contains practise sub - folders to test my knowledge in programming